BeyondMicroControl/AsciiCAD/docs/decisions.md

    - Provide direct links to key source code references (fast navigation for developers).
    - Make the log panel **scrollable** and **user-resizable**.
    - Provide a direct path back to the non-debug version (`index.html`).
    - Forward URI arguments into the iframe-loaded `index.html` to reproduce issues using query parameters.
+This enables saving a dedicated permalink for debug mode.
    - Inform the app about debug state by loading `index.html?bDebug=true`.

 ### Rationale